 Potential Injuries in a Car Crash

-Many factors contribute to the types of injuries someone could suffer in a car accident.
+Many factors contribute to the types of injuries someone could suffer in a car wreck.
 When one vehicle is significantly larger or traveling much faster than the other vehicle in the accident, those inside the smaller and slower vehicle could suffer extremely serious injuries.

 Some of the injuries for which you could receive compensation after a car accident where the other driver was at fault include: